|

 It is in universal use as a sacred emblem and has undergone

-the skin.
+skin.
 It preserves your beauty.
-People of different religions
+People of different religions wear

-wear their gods and goddesses as lockets to protect them.
-Symbol
+their gods and goddesses as lockets to protect them.
+Symbol of

-of ‘Aum’, planetary signs and birthday signs (Aries
+Aum, planetary signs and birthday signs (Aries to Pisces,

 Spatika shivlinga (made of crystal) kept in pujas is supposed